-This scholarship has a value of up to \$12,000 (\$3,000 per year: \$1,500 per fall & spring term) over four years of undergraduate study.
-To qualify, a student must have a minimum 860 SAT and/or a class rank of top 50%; and have submitted to UNTD a FAFSA or TASFA.
-The scholarship is renewable if the student maintains a 2.75 cumulative GPA in all UNTD coursework, earns 30 hours of credit in the academic year, meets Satisfactory Academic Progress (SAP), and submits a renewal FAFSA or TASFA.
-This scholarship may not be combined with either the Excellence or the Jaguar scholarships.
+This scholarship has a value of up to \$12,000 (\$3,000 per year: \$1,500 per fall & spring term) only through four years of undergraduate study.
+To qualify, a student must have a minimum 1040 SAT and/or 20 ACT, minimum high school GPA of 3.25, and have submitted a FAFSA or TASFA to UNTD.
+The scholarship is renewable if the student maintains a 3.00 cumulative GPA in all UNTD coursework, earns 30 hours of credit in the academic year (must be enrolled at least full-time (12 hours) each term), meets Satisfactory Academic Progress (SAP), and submits a renewal FAFSA or TASFA each year.
+This scholarship may not be combined with any other UNTD New Freshmen Scholarship.